MartinEden/HereIStand/README.md

 To run them yourself, run `process.py`.
 Learning how to run Python programs is beyond the scope of this README.

 ## Validation
-* Duplication of spaces and connection is checked
+* I check to make sure there is no duplication of spaces and connections
 * Space types, connection types and home powers are checked to ensure the values are one of the ones listed above.
 Additionally, I check that only sea zones use the special home power of "sea".
 * I check that all the connections refer to spaces that exist in the space list, and that all connections are reciprocal.
 For reciprocal connections, I additionally check that they are of the same type (so not a normal connection one way and a pass the other).
 * I check that connections between land spaces and sea zones are always ports, and that connections between adjacent sea zones are always of type 'sea'.